spidermin/CompaniesHouse/README.md

 Run:

-PHP version 5.6.4
+PHP version 5.6.4 required.

-Edit: index.php and edit line 6 "<link rel="stylesheet" type="text/css" href="/companieshouse/style.css">" ,change path to your style sheet destination.
+Edit: open index.php and edit line 6.
+Change path to your style sheet destination.

 Run "index.php" Here you can enter a company number and see the app working.